Pueblo Functional Dry Needling

 Physical therapists who perform Functional Dry Needling consider every muscle and its relationship to the body, seeking to address these tissues for improved function and pain.

-“The practice of acupuncture by acupuncturists and the performance of dry needling by physical therapists differ in terms of historical, philosophical, indicative, and practical context.
+The practice of acupuncture by acupuncturists and the performance of dry needling by physical therapists differ in terms of historical, philosophical, and practical context.
 The performance of modern dry needling by physical therapists is based on western neuroanatomy and modern scientific study of the musculoskeletal and nervous system.
-Physical therapists who perform dry needling do not use traditional acupuncture theories or acupuncture terminology.”
+Physical therapists who perform dry needling do not use traditional acupuncture theories or acupuncture terminology.

-“Health care education and practice have developed in such a way that most professions today share some procedures, tools, or interventions with other regulated professions.
-It is unreasonable to expect a profession to have exclusive domain over an intervention, tool, or modality.”
+Health care practices have developed in such a way that most professions today share some procedures, tools, or interventions with other regulated professions.
+While some of the tools and techniques between acupuncture and dry needling are similar, dry needling is its own unique practice.

 Your therapist is well-educated in the possible precautions, contraindications and complications that may arise, and these will be discussed with you prior to the procedure.
 Some conditions and cases may not be appropriate for Dry Needling, so it is just as important that a therapist recognize and discuss what CAN’T be treated by Dry Needling as well as what CAN.